Jwan622/rps_blue_apron/notes.md

 ## Notes

+#### High-level decisions
 - Abiding by SOLID principles as best as I can in this coding project, especially SRP and open-closed principle.
-- @computer is polymorphic.
-Same interface but different underlying computer_strategy.
-Every computer has a make_decision method implemented.
+- @computer in the RpsGame class implements polymorphism.
+Regardless of the underlying object, it has the same interface.
+Every computer has a .make_decision method implemented.

 ```ruby
 @comp_decision = computer.make_decision(user_input, moves_tracker.tally)